Dmnk28/Dmnk28/README.md

 # Hi, I'm Dominik.

-## I'm an arabic scientist, web developer, husband, dad and cyclist
+## I'm an developer, arabic scientist, husband, dad and cyclist
-- at the moment I'm focussing on JS, React and Next.js
+- at the moment I'm focussing on learning Java, C# and OOP
 - I'm a nature lover.
 When I'm not coding, I'm cycling (Gravel & Road) or working in the garden
+- Want to see my Work in action?
+Check my [Portfolio-Website](https://www.do-webdev.de/)

 ### Recent Projects:
 - FreeCodeCamp: [Exercise Tracker Microservice](https://exercise-tracker.dmnk28.repl.co/)